TinyCircuits/Thumby-Website/docs/Code-Editor/Making-a-game.md

 ## Emulator First, Thumby Hardware Whenever

 You do not need the Thumby hardware to be able to make a Thumby game, you can get started right away using our free web browser Integrated Development Environment (IDE).
-Open a Google Chrome or Microsoft Edge window and navigate to the [**online Thumby IDE**](https://tinycircuits.github.io/ "Thumby IDE").
+Open a Google Chrome or Microsoft Edge window and navigate to the [**online Thumby Code Editor**](https://code.thumby.us/ "Thumby Code Editor").

 Whenever you are ready to upload your game to a Thumby, simply plug in the Thumby to your computer using a Micro USB cable and flip the power switch ON to the right.

-Connect your Thumby using the "CONNECT THUMBY" button at the top of the IDE, select the port your Thumby is connected to, and upload your game:
+Connect your Thumby using the "CONNECT THUMBY" button at the top of the Code Editor, select the port your Thumby is connected to, and upload your game:

 *   **Option 1:** 'Fast Execute' to upload just your game directly to the Thumby
 *   **Option 2:** Add your game to the list of games in the 'Filesystem' panel to make it playable from the Thumby default game list on the hardware